faaheem13/tp/docs/UserGuide.md

 * **Only one description is allowed**.
 The old description will be replaced with the new description (i.e., when we add/edit a description when one already exists.)
 * **Can use special characters**.
 To accommodate for adding tele handles, percentages/grades, dates etc.

 Examples:
-*  `description 1 desc/Loves coding`: Adds a description `Loves coding` to first student.
+*  `description 1 desc/Loves coding`: Adds/Edits a description `Loves coding` to first student on the list.
-*  `description 2 desc/Absent on 29/04/2023 due to Case Competition`: Adds a description `Absent on 29/04/2023 due to Case Competition` to second student on the list.
+*  `description 2 desc/Absent on 29/04/2023 due to Case Competition`: Adds/Edits a description `Absent on 29/04/2023 due to Case Competition` to second student on the list.
+*  `description 1 desc/`: Removes existing description from first student on the list.

 ### Listing a class to view: `list`